Applied Reconciliation: Indigenous Partnership Building

 Traditional Ecological Knowledge integration into FIMP

 Living Lakes Canada is working to improve partnerships with Indigenous People by braiding Traditional Knowledge and Values into the FIMP assessment protocol and Foreshore Development Guidelines (FDG).
-Through methods familiarization, engagement, and data management communication with Indigenous People, a framework will be created by the University of British Columbia Sustainability Scholars as a preliminary template for interweaving Traditional Ecological Knowledge (TEK) into the newly updated Federal protocol for FIMP methodology.
+Through methods familiarization, engagement, and data management communication with Indigenous People, a framework has been created in partnership with the University of British Columbia Sustainability Scholars as a preliminary template for interweaving Traditional Ecological Knowledge (TEK) into the newly updated Federal protocol for FIMP methodology.

-Living Lakes Canada staff will work with the Upper Nicola Band (UNB) and Okanagan Nation Alliance (ONA) to critique and identify additional pathways that interweave community-supported TEK and values.
+Living Lakes Canada staff will continue to work with the Upper Nicola Band (UNB) and Okanagan Nation Alliance (ONA) to critique and identify additional pathways that interweave community-supported TEK and values.

 First Nations engagement on Columbia Basin Water Hub